gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceMaxUseLicenseValidityTime.md

 ```

 ## DESCRIPTION
 The **Set-AipServiceMaxUseLicenseValidityTime** cmdlet sets the maximum validity time for use licenses that Azure Information Protection grants for your organization when it protects files and email messages.
-The default value is **30 days.**
+The default value is **30 days**.

 You must use PowerShell to set this configuration at the organization level; you cannot do this configuration by using a management portal.